Adapted from Chez Panisse Vegetables

 - 2 cups tomato sauce (I like this tomato-basil sauce or Marcella Hazan’s Tomato Sauce)

 - Preheat the oven to 400ºF.
-Cut the eggplants into cubes about 3/4-inch square, toss them lightly with olive oil and spread them out in a single layer on a sheet pan.
-Roast in the oven for 25 minutes or so, until the eggplant is brown and tender.
+Cut the eggplants into cubes about 3/4-inch square, toss them with 2 tablespoons of olive oil and a big pinch of salt.
+Spread them out in a single layer on a sheet pan (parchment-lined, if you wish, for easy cleanup).
+Roast in the oven for 25 minutes or until the eggplant is light brown and tender.

-- Put a large (or small) pot of water on to boil for the pasta.
-Add a large pinch of kosher salt.
+- Bring a large pot of water to a boil.
+Add a tablespoon of kosher salt.
 Cook the pasta al dente.

-- Meanwhile, heat a large sauté pan with the olive oil and onions over medium heat.
-Season with salt and sauté the onions until just caramelized, about 20 minutes to 25 minutes.
-Add the garlic and cook for a moment more, and then deglaze with a splash of sherry vinegar.
-Add the eggplant, tomato sauce, and a pinch of red pepper flakes.
+- Meanwhile, heat a large sauté pan with 2 tablespoons olive oil and the onions over medium heat.
+Season with salt and sauté over medium to medium-low heat until the onions are just caramelized, 20 minutes to 25 minutes.
+Add the garlic and crushed red pepper flakes, and cook for 30 seconds; then deglaze with the sherry vinegar.
+Add the tomato sauce and eggplant.
 Heat the sauce to simmering.
 Drain the pasta, add it to the tomato sauce pan, and toss gently.
-Chiffonade the basil and add it the pan.
+Taste.
+Adjust with salt and pepper to taste.

 - Category: Pasta